 The historic 2.5-mile creek - home to the local shrimping fleet - offers easy access to Charleston Harbor and an important sea bird sanctuary protected by the S.C.
 Department of Natural Resources.

-On a recent visit to Charleston, I decided to forgo the “tree house” view from Red’s and get out on the water for a different perspective of Shem Creek.
-A guided three-hour trip with Nature Adventures Kayak and Canoe Outfitters was just the ticket.
+On a recent visit to Charleston, I decided to forgo the "tree house" view from Red's and get out on the water for a different perspective of Shem Creek.
+A guided kayak trip with Nature Adventures was just the ticket.

 Our trip was just before the sanctuary closes to the public for the nesting season, and we were able to beach our kayaks on the crescent-shaped island and comb the sandy shore for shells, sharks' teeth and other marine critters.
 Among the day's finds were the skeletal remains of a pelican.